-When loading a JDBC driver the Gateway creates a java.net.URLClassLoader and this is then used to load the JDBC driver.
+When loading a JDBC driver, the Gateway creates a java.net.URLClassLoader and this is then used to load the JDBC driver.

-Select this attribute to retain the URLClassLoader object between calls to SQLConnect and SQLDriverConnect, thus enabling a faster connection and reducing the system resources required.
+When ON (i.e. set to 1 or checked), the URLClassLoader object is retained between calls to SQLConnect and SQLDriverConnect, thus enabling a faster connection and reducing the system resources required.

-This attribute can be selected under normal use and should only be cleared if problems are encountered connecting to multiple different JDBC drivers.
+This attribute should only be disabled (i.e. set to 0 or unchecked) if problems are encountered connecting to multiple different JDBC drivers.